 I was looking at another article written on this site about the Miracle that takes place within the Mass.
 While reading this article, I came across a sentence that really stuck out at me.
 This sentence was “But we forget that the most authentic of all miracles is—as a matter of fact—the Holy Eucharist.”

 The Holy Eucharist is a miracle because we receive Jesus in us through the form of Bread and Wine.
-Bread and Wine of course is representation of Jesus’ Body and Blood.
-I remember a saying once from a priest who said at mass during a homily that when we receive Jesus, we are living tabernacles.
+Bread and Wine of course is the representation of Jesus’ Body and Blood.
+I remember a saying once from a priest who said at Mass during a homily that when we receive Jesus, we are living tabernacles.

-The miracle of meeting our Lord and receiving him through the body and blood is an amazing experience to take part of.
-I encourage everyone to take part in this experience whether it is for the first time or if you haven’t been in a long time.
+The miracle of meeting our Lord and receiving Him through the body and blood is an amazing experience to take part of.
+I encourage everyone to take part in this experience, whether it is for the first time or if you haven’t been in a long time.

-As a Roman Catholic, I love all the sacraments but for me, The Sacrament of Holy Communion is one that gets me really excited because it is a major part of my life and faith.
+As a Roman Catholic, I love all the sacraments, but for me, The Sacrament of Holy Communion is one that gets me really excited because it is a major part of my life and faith.
 It gives me a chance to meet with our Lord one on one.
-There are many ways we can meet with the Lord one on one but Holy Communion should be one of the main ways a person should do so.
+There are many ways we can meet with the Lord one on one, but Holy Communion should be one of the main ways a person should do so.

 I don’t remember much about when I first received the Sacrament for the first time.
 However, I do remember receiving Jesus, the tuxedo I wore, and sitting with my friends at my parish during the liturgy.
 Being young at the time, I was probably not able to stay in one spot very long.

-When we receive Jesus through Holy Communion whether it be bread or under both species, let us remember that we are living tabernacles.
-We are called to bring Christ to others in our daily lives whether it is through word or action.
+When we receive Jesus through Holy Communion, whether it be bread or under both species, let us remember that we are living tabernacles.
+We are called to bring Christ to others in our daily lives, whether it is through word or action.

 I encourage you the next time you attend Holy Mass, to invite a friend and give them an opportunity to learn about the Sacrament and the wonderful liturgy.
-You never know, it just might be the thing they need to strengthen their faith journey whether they are Roman Catholic or not.
+You never know, it just might be the thing they need to strengthen their faith journey, whether they are Roman Catholic or not.
 We as Roman Catholics are always open and ready to welcome people home.

-“Receiving the Eucharist means adoring him who we receive.
+“Receiving the Eucharist means adoring Him who we receive.
 Only in this way do we become one with Him, and are given, as it were, a foretaste of the beauty of the heavenly liturgy.
 The act of adoration outside of Mass prolongs and intensifies all that takes place during the liturgical celebration itself.”